zvigrinberg/redhat-dependency-analytics-plugin/README.md

 - Download the RHDA CLI tool on your system.
 Click [here](https://github.com/fabric8-analytics/cli-tools/releases "here") to download.
 - Follow the instructions for the installation and run `crda auth` command to generate the rhda key.
 Copy this key.

-### 2. Install the redhat-codeready-dependency-analysis jenkins plugin
+### 2. Install the redhat-dependency-analytics jenkins plugin
 - Goto the jenkins dashboard -> Manage Jenkins -> Manage Plugins.
-- Seach for `redhat-codeready-dependency-analysis` and install.
+- Seach for `redhat-dependency-analytics` and install.

 ### 3. RHDA credentials
 - Goto jenkins dashboard -> Manage Jenkins -> Manage Credentials.
 Select the global domain -> Add Credentials.